lleger/AMI/README.md

 # Building

 To build the app, open [`AMI.xcworkspace`](AMI.xcworkspace) and click "Run" in Xcode.
 If there are errors about `GCDAsyncSocket` missing, you might need to run `pod install`.

-# TODO

-## Milestone 1: Motion and Arduino Communication

-- [ ] Only send a command to the Arduino if the new direction isn't the current direction
-- [ ] Update motion commands to new syntax (left and right have magnitudes)
-- [ ] Add a power button (turn on/off)

-## Milestone 2: Camera Feed

-- [ ] Connect to camera and display feed (probably need to use AVFoundation and GCDAsyncSocket)

-## Milestone 3: UI Design